2022 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at King & Spalding

-Partner at King & Spalding focusing on eDiscovery and information governance.
+Partner at King & Spalding with expertise in eDiscovery and information governance.

 Stacey Ellen Blaustein